Mkohm/detekt-hint/README.md

 ## Using detekt-hint
+This repository is using detekt-hint itself, and serves as an example setup.

 ### With Gradle
 You need to already use detekt.
 Look for instructions [here](https://github.com/arturbosch/detekt).
 Then, to add detekt-hint add
 ```